 Loans and advances are recognized in the statements of the financial position at the amortized cost value calculated by the effective interest rate method.
-The profits and losses related to loans and advances are recognized in the profit and loss account during the calculation of depreciation by the effective interest rate method and when the financial liability is deregulated.
+The profits and losses related to loans and advances are recognized in the income statement during the calculation of depreciation by the effective interest rate method and when the financial liability is deregulated.
 Amortization is accounted as financial expenditure in the statement on income.